sohaamir/MRICN/README.md

 - Statistical Analysis of Brain Images

 We then can practically demonstrate a simple case of statistical analysis by comparing the size of two brains, my own and [Chris Gorgolewski's](https://github.com/chrisgorgo), a prime contributor to many open-source initiatives in neuroimaging, who's structural T1 scan is made publicly available through [OpenNeuro](openneuro.org).

+Ultimately, we do this both using `nilearn` and FSL and end up with the exact same result regardless!

 Code for running the voxel comparison test in FSL: